Albanians: Historical records

 Little is known about the Albanian people prior to the 11th century, though a text compiled around the beginning of the 11th century in the Bulgarian language contains a possible reference to them.
 It is preserved in a manuscript written in the Serbo-Croatian Language traced back to the 17th century but published in the 20th century by Radoslav Grujic.
-It is a fragment of a once longer text that endeavours to explain the origins of peoples and languages in a question-and-answer form similar to a catechism.

 The fragmented manuscript differentiated the world into 72 languages and three religious categories including Christians, half-believers and non-believers.
-Grujic dated it to the early 11th century and, if this and the identification of the Arbanasi as Albanians are correct, it would be the earliest written document referring to the Balkan Albanians as a people or language group.
+Grujic dated it to the early 11th century.
+If his assessment were correct, it would be the earliest written document referring to the Balkan Albanians as a people or language group.

 It can be seen that there are various languages on earth.
 Of them, there are five Orthodox languages: Bulgarian, Greek, Syrian, Iberian (Georgian) and Russian.
 Three of these have Orthodox alphabets: Greek, Bulgarian and Iberian (Georgian).
 There are twelve languages of half-believers: Alamanians, Franks, Magyars (Hungarians), Indians, Jacobites, Armenians, Saxons, Lechs (Poles), Arbanasi (Albanians), Croatians, Hizi and Germans.

 Michael Attaleiates (1022–1080) mentions the term Albanoi twice and the term Arbanitai once.
 The term Albanoi is used first to describe the groups which rebelled in southern Italy and Sicily against the Byzantines in 1038–40.
 The second use of the term Albanoi is related to groups which supported the revolt of George Maniakes in 1042 and marched with him throughout the Balkans against the Byzantine capital, Constantinople.
 The term Arvanitai is used to describe a revolt of Bulgarians (Boulgaroi) and Arbanitai in the theme of Dyrrhachium in 1078–79.
 It is generally accepted that Arbanitai refers to the ethnonym of medieval Albanians.
 As such, it is considered to be the first attestation of Albanians as an ethnic group in Byzantine historiography.
 The use of the term Albanoi in 1038–49 and 1042 as an ethnonym related to Albanians have been a subject of debate.
 In what has been termed the "Vranoussi-Ducellier debate", Alain Ducellier proposed that both uses of the term referred to medieval Albanians.
 Era Vranoussi counter-suggested that the first use referred to Normans, while the second didn't have an ethnic connotation necessarily and could be a reference to the Normans as "foreigners" (aubain) in Epirus which Maniakes and his army traversed.
 This debate has never been resolved.
 A newer synthesis about the second use of the term Albanoi by Pëllumb Xhufi suggests that the term Albanoi may have referred to Albanians of the specific district of Arbanon, while Arbanitai to Albanians in general regardless of the specific region they inhabited.